-“You screen on all your applicants because you expect to receive reliable and accurate background checks from your screening provider.
+“You screen all your candidates or employees and you expect to receive reliable and accurate background checks from your screening provider.
 You do it because you want to ensure the safety and security of your business, employees and clients.
 You do your homework in choosing an FCRA Compliant, dependable Consumer Reporting Agency and trust that you can rely on the results they provide.
 As you should!”

-A legitimate CRA will use all available resources and tools to research and verify data pertaining to the employee.
+A legitimate screening company will use all available resources and tools to research and verify data pertaining to the employee.
 They will not rely on database information, and will use it only as a supplementary tool for locating additional records.

 CRAs conduct their research at the County Court level and follow FCRA guidance in verifying identity and validity of possible cases before returning the reportable records to the employer.